TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 .. note::

+    The example below never returns anything but is using $this->addError() instead.
+    No return-values are given for validate()
-    Although the interface states, that the method `validate` should return a :php:`\TYPO3\CMS\Extbase\Error\Result` object, it is a common practice not to do so, because most people who create custom validators extend the class :php:`\TYPO3\CMS\Extbase\Validation\Validator\AbstractValidator`.
+    although the interface states, that the method `validate` should return a :php:`\TYPO3\CMS\Extbase\Error\Result` object.
+    Most people who create custom validators extend the class :php:`\TYPO3\CMS\Extbase\Validation\Validator\AbstractValidator`.
+    Instead the bool method isValid is called.

-    This enables you to call the addError()` method and let the abstract validator take care of returning a proper result object to the validation framework.
+    This enables you to call the addError()` or `$this->addError($error, 1624260704)` method and let the abstract
+    validator method `validate` take care of returning a proper result object of type `\TYPO3\CMS\Extbase\Error\Result` to the validation
+    framework.

 If the logic of your validator allows for loose/variable validation checks,